×

 What is a typical expat home or apartment like in Praia da Pipa?

 "There are 41 units within the resort, mostly owned by foreigners.
 There are a few owned by Brazilians but the others are mostly from Europe or UK.
 Each of the units vary in size but 150m2 is about average for the villas with 2 stories.
 Ours has 3 bedrooms and 2 bathrooms and a roof veranda that includes a Jacuzzi.
-Pipa Beleza Resort is one of the leading and most modern resort in the area and several more have or are being built as we speak," remarked one expat in Praia de Pipa, Brazil.
+Pipa Beleza Resort is one of the leading and most modern resort in the area and several more have or are being built as we speak," explained one expat living in Praia de Pipa, Brazil.

 What is the average cost of housing in Praia da Pipa?